Pysix7/myApps/ReadMe.md

 #### Notes

-- i was not able to use Google places api, so i stored some data manually to database, the cities data is in `cities-data.txt` file.
+- i was not able to use Google places api, so i stored some data manually to database, For Reference: the cities data is in `cities-data.txt` file.